 Number Component Description 1.
-RAID Controller(s) (1 or 2) Each controller can be field-replaced in the event of failure (see RAID Controllers (BT60 only) on page 34).
-RAID Controllers are designated Controller 0 (left) and Controller 1 (right) in the graphical user interface (GUI) (see the Nexsan High-Density Storage User Guide).
-2. Power Supply Units (PSUs) (2) Each PSU can be field-replaced in the event of a PSU or PSU fan failure (see Power Supply Units (PSUs) on page 31).
+RAID Controller(s) (1 or 2) Each controller can be field-replaced in the event of failure (see RAID Controllers on page 31 ).
+RAID Controllers are designated Controller 0 (left) and Controller 1 (right) in the graphical user interface (GUI) (see the Nexsan Nexsan High-Density Storage User Guide ).
+Note In Nexsan E18 single-controller Storage Systems, the bottom slot contains a Link Module which provides connections to the mid- plane.
+2. Power Supply Units (PSUs) (2) Each controller can be field-replaced in the event of a PSU or PSU fan failure (see Power Supply Units (PSUs) on page 30 ).